Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 This comprehensive enum allows the server to represent and handle a wide variety of game events in a type-safe manner.

 ### 7.2 Event Processing
-Game logic, handled in `game_logic.rs`, processes these events and applies the appropriate rules and mechanics.
+Game logic, handled in `game_logic`, processes these events and applies the appropriate rules and mechanics.
 The `on_game_event` function is typically used to handle these events:

 ```rust
 async fn on_game_event(&self, event: &GameEvent) {